swarm-game/swarm/README.md

 Installing via binaries
 -----------------------

+Currently we have one binary release built on an Ubuntu XXX system; it will probably work on any XXX.
+We hope to add MacOS binaries in the near future.

 You can download the `swarm` binary and compressed data directory from the [latest release](https://github.com/swarm-game/swarm/releases).
-If you want to run the binary simply as `swarm`, you have to put it in your `PATH`:
+If you want to run the binary simply as `swarm`, you have to put it in one of the directories in your `PATH`:
 ```bash
 chmod +x ./swarm          # make it executable
 echo $PATH | tr ':' '\n'  # choose one of the listed directories
 mv ./swarm /my/chosen/bin/directory/
 ```
-You will also need to extract the data to your local Swarm folder:
+You will also need to extract the data to your local Swarm folder so the executable can find it:
 ```bash
 mkdir -p ~/.local/share/swarm/
 unzip data.zip -d ~/.local/share/swarm